Theoretical guarantees on the best-of-n alignment policy: Introduction

-where $h(\cdot)$ is the binary entropy function.\footnote{$h(x) := -x\log(x) - (1-x)\log(1-x),$ for all $x \in (0,1)$, and $h(0) = h(1) := 0$.
-Further, note that all logarithms in this paper are to the base $e$.} We compare the exact closed-form expression for KL divergence with the analytical formula in~\eqref{eq:KL-formula}.
-As can be seen in Figure~\ref{fig:example1} (and is evident from~\eqref{eq:KL-example-1}), the true KL is upper bounded by $\log(2)$ for all $n,$ whereas $\KLn$ grows unbounded as $n \to \infty.$ In this paper, we also report a new estimator for KL divergence that closely mirrors the true KL divergence. \end{example}
+Our goal in this paper is to better understand the best-of-$n$ alignmnet policy.
+In particular, we are interested in theoretical guarantees on $\KL^\mu(\pi^{(n)} \| \piref)$ for different values of $n.$ A commonly used expression in the literature~\citep{stiennon2020learning,hilton2022measuring, coste2023reward,gao2023scaling,go2023compositional,scheurer2023training} claims This formula is commonly used to demonstrate reward-KL tradeoffs for the best-of-$n$ policy.
+Let us further inspect this formula using a toy example. \begin{example} Consider an unprompted model with $\bm{x} = \emptyset$ (no input) and binary output, $\bm{y} \in \{0, 1\}.$ Let the two outcomes be equiprobable, i.e., $\piref(0) =\piref(1) = \frac{1}{2}$.
+Further, let $r(0) = 0$, and $r(1) = 1,$ i.e., outcome $1$ is more desirable than outcome $0.$ In this example, we can compute $\pi^{(n)}$ in closed form.
+Specifically, we can see that $\pi^{(n)}(0) = \frac{1}{2^n}$ and $\pi^{(n)}(1) = 1 - \frac{1}{2^n}.$ Thus, where $h(\cdot)$ is the binary entropy function.\footnote{$h(x) := -x\log(x) - (1-x)\log(1-x),$ for all $x \in (0,1)$, and $h(0) = h(1) := 0$.
+Further, note that all logarithms in this paper are to the base $e$.} We compare the exact closed-form expression for KL divergence with the analytical formula in~\cref{eq:KL-formula}.
+As can be seen in Figure~\ref{fig:example1} (and is evident from~\cref{eq:KL-example-1}), the true KL is upper bounded by $\log(2)$ for all $n,$ whereas $\KLn$ grows unbounded as $n \to \infty.$ We also report a new estimator for KL divergence that closely mirrors the true KL divergence. \end{example}

-As we learnt from Example~\ref{toy-example}, the KL divergence of the best-of-$n$ policy and the base policy may be quite different from the analytical formula used in the literature.
+As we learnt from Example~\ref{toy-example}, the KL divergence between the best-of-$n$ policy and the reference policy may be quite different from what the analytical formula used in the literature suggests.
 In the rest of this paper, we shed some light on this formula, derive bounds on the KL divergence, and propose a new estimator for the KL divergence that better captures the behavior of the KL divergence.
+We also theoretically reason about the win rate vs KL tradeoffs for the best-of-$n$ policy, and justify its widespread use in language model alignment.

-\section{Derivation of the best-of-n policy}
+\section{Derivation of the Best-of-n Policy}